30 January 2023

 - a party to the arbitration agreement was under some incapacity, or the agreement was not valid;

-- the applicant was not given proper notice of the arbitration and was unable to present his case;
+- the applicant was not given proper notice of the arbitration and was unable to present its case;

-- the award deals with a dispute not falling within the terms of the submission to arbitration; or
+- the award deals with a dispute that does not fall within the terms of the submission to arbitration; or

 - the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties.

-The court may also set aside the award if falling within the excluded matters listed in 13.2 Subject Matters Not Referred to Arbitration.
+The court may also set aside the award if it falls within the excluded matters listed in 13.2 Subject Matters Not Referred to Arbitration.